MICRO-HOUSING: THE ELDERLY WHEELCHAIR USER

 Addressing The Issue: Cross Negligence

 In recent years, creating accessible design has become an afterthought to space-planning.
 It has opened the door, for inaccessible design to come forefront as the standard.
 It’s not an unknown fact that inaccessible design creates barriers for disabled individuals.
-It perpetuates inequality and excludes them within society.
+It perpetuates inequality and excludes them heavily within society.
 Disabled elderly individuals are often left neglected from accessing public and personal spaces for social gathering because of neglectful design choices.

 Many spaces may be “wheelchair accessible” but don’t necessarily make life easier for the user.
 Some